A Labour Government’s Regulation of the UK Asset Management Sector: Evolution, Not Revolution

 However, Labour’s long-term ambitions towards seeking equivalence will be revealed by the scope of the “streamlining” process discussed above.
 An ambitious removal of key EU law concepts from UK financial services law is likely to be viewed by the European Commission as “divergence”, thus making the UK’s path of seeking third-country equivalence even harder.
 A narrower set of reforms to the UK rulebook leaves an easier road ahead if the circumstances change and the new government’s ambitions for relations with the EU grow.

-In the medium term, there will be a dichotomy between the new government’s stated objectives for the sector and the policy solutions concerning EU market access it will be able to offer.
+In the medium term, there will be a dichotomy between the new government’s stated objectives for the UK asset management industry and the policy solutions concerning EU market access it will be able to offer.

 Conclusion